 Please Recommend /Film on Facebook

-Update from Editor Peter Sciretta: The first photo of Georgina Haig as Elsa the snow queen from Disney’s Frozen in ABC’s Once Upon A Time has been released at Comic Con.
-Hit the jump to see it now.
+Update from Editor Peter Sciretta: ABC has released television spots offering us our first teaser of Disney’s Frozen which will be entering the world of ABC’s Once Upon A Time.
+Hit the jump to watch it now.

 Read More »